AriaKafie/chessnut/README.md

 ```

 ## Interesting features
 Chessnut has some interesting optimizations.
-For example, to update castling branchlessly, it uses a pext scheme (or magic bitboards if BMI isn't supported) to map every occupancy pattern on the relevant bitboard to a unique key that can be used to index a table of precomputed masks (to remove or preserve castling rights):
+For example, to update castling rights branchlessly, it uses a pext scheme (or magic bitboards if BMI isn't supported) to map every occupancy pattern on the relevant bitboard to a unique key that can be used to index a table of precomputed masks (to remove or preserve castling rights):
 ```
 // position.h